JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/README.md

 # FirstRepository
- First Repository\n
+ First Repository

-the app use QT to develop \n
+the app use QT to develop
-XML for UI (QT can use the drap and drop function to develop) \n
+XML for UI (QT can use the drap and drop function to develop)

-build the UI\n
+build the UI
-server\n
+server
-let function work(dummy data)\n
+let function work(dummy data)
-link to the server\n
+link to the server